Anthony Ashley Cooper, 1st Earl of Shaftesbury: Chancellor of the Exchequer, 1661–1672

 Thomas Clifford, 1st Baron Clifford of Chudleigh (1630–1673).

 Henry Bennet, 1st Earl of Arlington (1618–1685).

 George Villiers, 2nd Duke of Buckingham (1628–1687).

 Anthony Ashley Cooper, 1st Baron Ashley of Wimborne St Giles (1621–1683).

 John Maitland, 1st Duke of Lauderdale (1616–1682).

 In May 1668, Ashley became ill, apparently with a hydatid cyst.
 His secretary, John Locke, recommended an operation that almost certainly saved Ashley's life and Ashley was grateful to Locke for the rest of his life.
 As part of the operation, a tube was inserted to drain fluid from the abscess, and after the operation, the physician left the tube in the body, and installed a copper tap to allow for possible future drainage.
 In later years, this would be the occasion for his Tory enemies to dub him "Tapski", with the Polish ending because Tories accused him of wanting to make England an elective monarchy like the Polish–Lithuanian Commonwealth.

-In 1669, Ashley supported Arlington and Buckingham's proposal for a political union of England with the Kingdom of Scotland, although this proposal foundered when the Scottish insisted on equal representation with the English in parliament.
-Ashley probably did not support the Conventicles Act 1670, but he did not sign the formal protest against the passage of the act either.
+In 1669, Ashley supported Arlington and Buckingham's proposal for a political union of England with the Kingdom of Scotland.
+This proposal foundered when the Scottish insisted on equal representation with the English in parliament.
+Ashley probably did not support the Conventicles Act 1670, but neither did he sign the formal protest against the passage of the act either.

 Ashley, in his role as one of the eight Lords Proprietor of the Province of Carolina, along with his secretary, John Locke, drafted the Fundamental Constitutions of Carolina, which were adopted by the eight Lords Proprietor in March 1669.

-By this point, it had become obvious that the queen, Catherine of Braganza, was barren and would never produce an heir, making the king's brother, James, Duke of York heir to the throne, which worried Ashley because he suspected that James was a Roman Catholic.
+By this point, it had become obvious that the queen, Catherine of Braganza, was barren and would never produce an heir, making the king's brother, James, Duke of York heir to the throne.
+This worried Ashley because he suspected that James was a Roman Catholic.
 Ashley and Buckingham urged Charles to declare his illegitimate son, the Duke of Monmouth, legitimate, as did Charles Howard, 1st Earl of Carlisle.
 When it became clear that the king would not do so, they urged him to divorce Catherine and remarry.
-This was the background to the famous Roos divorce case: John Manners, Lord Roos had obtained a separation from bed and board from his wife in 1663, after he discovered she was committing adultery, and he had also been granted a divorce by an ecclesiastical court and had Lady Roos' children declared illegitimate.
+This was the background to the famous Roos divorce case: John Manners, Lord Roos had obtained a separation from bed and board from his wife in 1663, after he discovered she was committing adultery.
+He had also been granted a divorce by an ecclesiastical court and had Lady Roos' children declared illegitimate.
 In March 1670, Lord Roos asked Parliament to allow him to remarry.
-The debate on the Roos divorce bill became politically charged because it impacted on whether Parliament could legally allow Charles to remarry.
+The debate on the Roos divorce bill became politically charged because it had an impact on whether Parliament could legally allow Charles to remarry.
 During the debate, Ashley spoke out strongly in favour of the Roos divorce bill, arguing that marriage was a civil contract, not a sacrament.
 Parliament ultimately gave Lord Roos permission to remarry, but Charles II never attempted to divorce his wife.